deislabs/cnab-workshop/content/13-porter-mixins.md

 * Any secrets created by the chart are made available as outputs to the rest of the bundle.

 ## Azure Mixin
 Work with Azure Cloud resources and services.
+Works with:

+* ARM templates
+* Azure Container Instances (ACI)
+* MySQL
+* CosmosDB